What to do if you lose your credit card

 Travelling during peak periods can make a real difference to cost.
 Peak periods will depend on seasons, school holidays and other local events.
 You can find out when a peak period is by doing research on sites such as Lonely Planet.

 Holidays can be financed in a number of ways, including with your savings, a credit card, a personal loan, or a combination of these options.
 How you pay for your holiday will depend on your personal situation with regards to how much you have, how much you need, and your ability to pay back borrowed money.

 By using your savings to pay for your holiday you have the benefit of not having to apply for finance, or pay fees or interest associated with that finance.

 Once you have worked out a budget for your holiday you will have a better idea of whether you will need to consider borrowing money and how much this will cost you.
 If the trip is a last-minute decision, a personal loan could help you get going sooner.

 How much you can borrow for your holiday will depend on a number of things.
 This includes your savings account history, your credit history and your ability to pay back a loan, plus interest.

 Using a credit card to pay for things before you go is usually a good way to keep money in your savings account for longer, as long as you pay off the amount before the due date.
 Credit cards are widely accepted around the world, which makes payment easy.
 However, it’s important to understand conversion fees and expect that not all merchants will take credit card payments.

 A reloadable, pre-paid travel money card, providing a more convenient way to carry multiple currencies every time you travel.

-Our range of credit and debit cards offer great value, benefits and global convenience.
-If you are looking for great rewards, a low interest rate, or no annual fee, we have a range of credit and debit cards to choose from.
+Our range of credit cards offer great value and global convenience.
+If you're looking for banking rewards, complimentary insurance, a low interest rate or no annual fee, we have options for you.